Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/DataRegularisation.md

 The number of datapoints  (displayed at the bottom of the table columns) has changed through the transformation as well.
 That change stems from 2 sources mainly:

-Firstly, if there is no data point within an interval of the passed frequency, that could be shifted to match a multiple of the frequency, a `NaN` value gets inserted to represent the fact, that at this position there is data missing.
+Firstly, if there is no [valid](#valid-data) data point available within an interval of the passed frequency, that could be shifted to match a multiple of the frequency, a `NaN` value gets inserted to represent the fact, that at this position there is data missing.

 Second, if there are multiple values present, within an interval with size according to the passed `freq`, this values